 Gilkes began coaching for four hours a week at Reading’s Development Centre in his hometown, and with a men’s non-league team, while completing his UEFA A coaching qualification.
 But he wanted more.

-That opportunity arrived with the Professional Player to Coach Scheme, launched this summer to increase the number of black and Asian players moving into full-time coaching roles.
+That opportunity arrived with the Professional Player to Coach Scheme, launched last summer to increase the number of black and Asian players moving into full-time coaching roles.